bluekitchen/btstack/port/esp32/README.md

 GPIO26    | DOUT
 GPIO35    | DIN

-If support for the LyraT v4.3 is enabled, e.g. via menuconfig - Example Board Configuration --> ESP32 board --> ESP32-LyraT V4.3, CONFIG_ESP_LYRAT_V4_3_BOARD gets defined and the ES8388 will be configured as well.
+If support for the LyraT v4.3 is enabled via menuconfig - Example Board Configuration --> ESP32 board --> ESP32-LyraT V4.3, CONFIG_ESP_LYRAT_V4_3_BOARD gets defined and the ES8388 will be configured as well.

 We've also used the MAX98357A on the [Adafruit breakout board](https://www.adafruit.com/product/3006).
-The simplest example is the mod_player, which plays back an 8 kB sound file and the a2dp_sink_demo that implements a basic Bluetooth loudspeaker.
+The simplest audio example is the mod_player, which plays back an 8 kB sound file and the a2dp_sink_demo that implements a basic Bluetooth loudspeaker.

+## ESP32 printf/log

+The BTstack port setups a buffered output for printf/ESP log macros.
+However, if that gets full, the main thread will get blocked.
+If you're playing audio, e.g. a2dp_sink_demo, and a lot of text is sent over the UART, this will cause audio glitches as the I2S DMA driver isn't re-filled on time.
+If this happens, you can increase the UART baudrate, reduce the debug output or increase the output buffer size - or any combination of these. :)

 ### Multi-Threading

 BTstack is not thread-safe, but you're using a multi-threading OS.
 Any function that is called from BTstack, e.g. packet handlers, can directly call into BTstack without issues.
 For other situations, you need to provide some general 'do BTstack tasks' function and trigger BTstack to execute it on its own thread.
-To call a function from the BTstack thread, there are currently two options:

-- *btstack_run_loop_freertos_execute_code_on_main_thread* allows to directly schedule a function callback, i.e. 'do BTstack tasks' function, from the BTstack thread.
+To call a function from the BTstack thread, you can use *btstack_run_loop_execute_on_main_thread* allows to directly schedule a function callback, i.e. 'do BTstack tasks' function, from the BTstack thread.
+The called function should check if there are any pending BTstack tasks and execute them.
-- Setup a BTstack Data Source (btstack_data_source_t):
- Set 'do BTstack tasks' function as its process function and enable its polling callback (DATA_SOURCE_CALLBACK_POLL).
-The process function will be called in every iteration of the BTstack Run Loop.
-To trigger a run loop iteration, you can call *btstack_run_loop_freertos_trigger*.

-With both options, the called function should check if there are any pending BTstack tasks and execute them.

-The 'run on main thread' method is only provided by a few ports and requires a queue to store the calls.
-This should be used with care, since calling it multiple times could cause the queue to overflow.

 We're considering different options to make BTstack thread-safe, but for now, please use one of the suggested options.